James French (murderer): Murder of Franklin Boone

-At the time of the murder for which French was executed, French was serving a life sentence in the Oklahoma State Penitentiary in McAlester for killing Franklin R. Boone, a 24-year-old West Virginia motorist who had offered French a ride from Amarillo, Texas, to Oklahoma while French was hitchhiking, in December 1958.
-French had pleaded guilty to Boone's murder and requested a death sentence for that charge, but the court handed down a life sentence in 1959 anyway, against his wishes, likely due to a plea deal between his court-appointed attorney and the prosecutor trying his case.
-Dismayed, French wrote several letters to the governor asking for a new trial, one in which he could obtain a death sentence, but authorities did not answer his letters.
+At the time of the murder for which French was executed, French was serving a life sentence in the Oklahoma State Penitentiary in McAlester for strangling Franklin R. Boone, a 25-year-old West Virginia motorist who had offered French a ride from Amarillo, Texas to Oklahoma while French was hitchhiking, at Stroud, Oklahoma, on December 4, 1958.

+French pleaded guilty to Boone's murder and requested a death sentence, but the court sentenced him to life imprisonment in 1959, against his wishes, likely due to a plea deal between his court-appointed attorney and the prosecutor trying his case.

+Dismayed, French wrote several letters to the governor asking for a new trial, one in which he could obtain a death sentence, but the authorities did not respond to his letters.

 Murder of Eddie Shelton

 While serving his life sentence, French was placed with inmate Eddie Lee Shelton.
 The two did not get along, in addition to French growing tired of prison life.
 French would later state that he determined Shelton "wasn't fit to live.
 He deserved to die".

-On October 27, 1961, French attacked Shelton.
-According to Oklahoma County District Judge Charles Owens, who was an assistant attorney general during French's time on death row, French "determined the victim should have a last meal," so French treated Shelton to a steak sandwich from the prison canteen and "allowed" Shelton to go to breakfast.
+On October 17, 1961, French killed Shelton: according to Oklahoma County District Judge Charles Owens, who was an assistant attorney general during French's time on death row, French "determined the victim should have a last meal," so French treated Shelton to a steak sandwich from the prison canteen and "allowed" Shelton to go to breakfast.
 Upon Shelton's return from breakfast, "French wrapped a towel around [Shelton's] neck" as well as a pair of shoelaces and strangled Shelton to death.

 French was fully aware of the consequences for his actions, making an immediate voluntary confession and explaining that he murdered Shelton because Shelton "was stupid [...] and refused to shape up."
 When he went on trial for Shelton's murder, French asked the judge to sentence him to death and deny all future appeals because he wished to die in the electric chair, and he explained that he committed the murder to compel the state of Oklahoma to execute him.
 The judge obliged his request, imposing a death sentence.